 Witness Gillette stated that at the time of the Company's last rate case, TECO Energy had approximately \$100,000,000 of debt related to its Employee Stock Option Trust, and that this debt was not imputed to TECO in the rate case.
-We have reviewed Order No. PSC-93-0165-FOF-EI, and note that there is no discussion of the applicability of the parent debt adjustment in the order.30 stated that TECO Energy has not raised debt outside this time frame and has, in fact, paid the balance down to its present level.
+We have reviewed Order No. PSC-93-0165-FOF-EI, and note that there is no discussion of the applicability of the parent debt adjustment in the order.

 Witness Gillette stated that between 1998 and 2003, TECO Energy raised approximately \$3.4 billion dollars of external capital, including approximately \$2.1 billion in debt.
 He asserted that the bulk of this capital was invested in TPS and other unregulated subsidiaries.
-He also
+He also stated that TECO Energy has not raised debt outside this time frame and has, in fact, paid the balance down to its present level.

-30 See Order No. PSC-93-0165-FOF-EI, issued February 2, 1993, in Docket No. 920324-EI, In re: Application for a rate increase by Tampa Electric Company.
+&lt;sup>30 See Order No. PSC-93-0165-FOF-EI, issued February 2, 1993, in Docket No. 920324-EI, In re: Application for a rate increase by Tampa Electric Company.